Mesa Jewels: The ballpark

-The Mesa Jewels and Mesa Orphans both played home games at Rendezvous Park.
+The Mesa Jewels and Mesa Orphans both hosted minor league home games at Rendezvous Park.
 Besides minor league baseball, the ballpark also hosted spring training games for the Chicago Cubs and Oakland Athletics.
 The Arizona State Sun Devils baseball team also played at the ballpark on occasion.

 The park which contained the stadium was established in 1895, known initially as Depot Park, in reference to a nearby railway station.
 After the closure of the neighboring railway station, the park came to be known as Drew's Park, before being renamed to Rendezvous Park in the early 1920's.
 Rendezvous Park was torn down in 1976.

 Today, the site hosts the Mesa Convention Center and an adjoining amphitheater, library and hotel.
-The Convention Center is located at 201 N. Center Street.
+The Convention Center is located at 201 N. Center Street in Mesa, Arizona.